23 Jun 90th Pitti Uomo in Florence, Lucky Numbers

-This edition of Pitti Uomo has been particularly rich and challenging for me.
-On the one side I have developed a photo project for Pitti Immagine (published on their website at this link); then I was contacted by the Belgian fashion blogger and influencer Defustel who asked me to follow him photographically during the fair.
+This edition of Pitti Uomo has been particularly intensive and challenging for me.
+On the one side I have developed a photo project for Pitti Immagine (published on their website at this link); then I was contacted by the Belgian fashion blogger and influencer Defustel who asked me to shot some photos during the fair.
 Was a big pleasure for me ’cause not only he’s an icon of style inside the fashion world, then he’s also a very kind and positive man!

 Photography technical side note

-In this way I was able to shoot with three great optics lens, almost always at the maximum aperture and above all I did not feel in the weight and bulk during all working days.
+In this way, I was able to shoot with three great optics lens, almost always at the maximum aperture and above all, I did not feel in the weight and bulk during all working days.